Zelenskyy meets with UK's Starmer as Europe braces for Trump-Putin summit

 During a call Wednesday among leaders of countries involved in the "coalition of the willing" — those who are prepared to help police any future peace agreement between Moscow and Kyiv — Starmer stressed that any deal reached on bringing the fighting to an end must protect the "territorial integrity" of Ukraine.

-“International borders cannot be, and must not be changed by force,’’ he said.
-“Any talk about borders, diplomacy, ceasefire has to sit alongside a robust and credible security guarantee to ensure that any peace, if there is peace, is lasting peace and Ukraine can defend its territorial integrity as part of any deal.”
+“International borders cannot be, and must not be changed by force,’’ he said, adding that robust security guarantees must accompany any ceasefire to "ensure that any peace, if there is peace, is lasting peace and Ukraine can defend its territorial integrity.”

 Kyiv has long insisted that safeguards against future Russian attacks provided by its Western allies would be a precondition for achieving a durable end to the fighting in Ukraine.
 Yet many Western governments have been hesitant to commit to engaging their military personnel.

 Countries in the “coalition of the willing,” which include France and the U.K., have been trying for months to secure U.S. security backing should it be required.
-Following Wednesday's virtual meetings, Macron said Trump told the assembled leaders that while the NATO military alliance must not be part of future security guarantees, the U.S. leader agreed that “the United States and all the parties involved should take part.”
+Following Wednesday's virtual meetings, Macron said Trump told the assembled leaders that while NATO must not be part of future security guarantees, “the United States and all the parties involved should take part.”

 “It’s a very important clarification that we have received,” Macron said.